Jackzmc/sourcemod-plugins/README.md

     ```

 ### AutoWarpBot
-Simple l4d2 plugin that will auto teleport everyone to checkpoint once all real players have reached the saferoom
+Simple l4d2 plugin that will auto teleport everyone to checkpoint once all real players have reached the saferoom.
+Doesn't really work well.

 ### 200IQBots_FlyYouFools